 I like the recessed space in the hull to hide the MirageDrive fins flush to the bottom of the boat when crossing shallow water or landing on a beach.

 Hobie trimmed their famous Vantage seat for a lightweight, low-profile frame seat with breathable mesh upholstery.
-The seat is low to the deck, to improve stability and pedaling power.
+The seat is low to the deck, to improve stability and pedalling power.

 Just ahead of the seat, a small, round hatch in the deck accepts Hobie’s storage sock providing a good place to keep keys, wallet and smartphone.